IBM/smart-city-gateway/README.md

 Since this particular sound sensor has low precision unsigned values (constrained range from 0 to 255), we can fit each value in a single byte.
 To do this, we’ve adjusted the `do_send` method on line 136 of the [ttn-abp-sensor.ino](sketches/ttn-abp-sensor.ino#136) sketch to initialize a byte array, run through a "for" loop and append sensor values to the array during each iteration.
 We've set the sampling interval to measure the sensor level once every second, and append the average sound level to the byte array.
 Once the byte array is the maximum permitted size (52 bytes), it will be published to the gateway

 After flashing the updated sketch to the board, we can see a different set of incoming values in the TTN console, which takes the form of hex values.
-So now we’re able to publish sensor values at periodic intervals to a internet-connected service.
+So now we’re able to publish sensor values at periodic intervals to an internet-connected service.
 And to access the data without going through a web application, we can use a MQTT client to subscribe to all incoming values published to our TTN account.
 For example, we can use the Node.js MQTT client cli like so.

 `mqtt_sub -h us-west.thethings.network -p 1883 -u "${TTN_APPLICATION}" -t "${TTN_APPLICATION}/devices/${TTN_DEVICE}/up" -P "${TTN_ACCESS_KEY}"`